 Parents may submit ‘one’ online application for admission for the current academic year or for the following academic year for ESF primary or secondary, Discovery College or Renaissance College.
 There are waiting lists at each of our schools and the offer of a place is dependent on vacancy being available.

 Central Applications for 2019-20 Year 1 (born in 2014) for ESF primary schools, Discovery College and Renaissance College and Year 7 (born in 2008 for ESF secondary schools) will be open from 1 to 30 September 2018.
 For parents who wish to apply, please click Year 1 or Year 7 for the latest application information available from mid-June 2018.

-Those who have missed the central application period or who are applying for years other than Year 1 and Year 7 need to apply through general applications.
+Those who are applying for years other than Year 1 and Year 7 need to apply through general applications.

 Applicants to ESF International Kindergartens should refer to our website for further information on admissions procedures.

 3. What are the selection criteria of ESF/PI schools for applicants?